n3bojs4/Unfishator/README.md

 - New option for calculation based on the 3 best moves (multipv)
 - Use of a muli game pgn file (right now one game per file is supported) ...
 DONE ✅
-- Export results to json/csv format for bigdata processing
+- Export results to json/csv format for bigdata processing ...
+DONE ✅
-- More details in the result (game result, elo of players)
+- More details in the result (game result, elo of players) ...
+DONE ✅